The greatest hack to improve your energy levels today

 Action: Current guidance is to reduce sugar intake to less than 5% total energy per day (30g per day or 6tsp for adults), with less being better.

-You absolutely can't remove all carbs from your diet - they power all cells.
+You do not need to remove all carbs from your diet - they power all cells so they're essential for life.
 But you can use carbs that release the energy more slowly (beans, pulses, other fibre rich carbs) to avoid the hit/crash cycle.

 5. Manage your energy account